-- Deepen academic writing skills appropriate for academic exchanges: understanding how to report on approaches, conduct a short literature review (individual), write a proposal ((joint, group paper) and how to report and discuss data (individual) - Learn to use the analysis of the data to support a scientific hypothesis, as well as correct use of grammar and spelling - Learn relevant paraphrasing and summarizing techniques - and practice how to cite properly together with how to write proper references and acquiring working knowledge of Endnote and its use as a reference management tool
+- Deepen academic writing skills appropriate for academic exchanges: understanding how to report on approaches, conduct a short literature review (individual) and write a research proposal (individual) - Learn to use the analysis of the data to support a scientific hypothesis, as well as correct use of grammar and spelling - Learn relevant paraphrasing and summarizing techniques - Practise how to cite properly together with how to write proper references - Give and receive feedback on academic writing.

 This course is designed to assist students in polishing their academic writing skills.
-You will more than likely have already written a number of papers for various courses before attending this course; therefore, this course will not review the basics of writing or grammar.
-Rather, this skill's training course will focus on advanced levels of diffrerent types of writing to help students look deeper into style while writing in English, and re-visit successful means of argumentation in an academic context.
+You will more than likely have already written a number of papers for various courses before attending this course; therefore, this course will not review the very basics of writing or grammar.
+Rather, this skill's training course will focus on advanced levels of different types of writing to help students look deeper into style while writing in grammatically correct English, and re-visit successful means of argumentation in an academic context.